-2. Project Implementation
+2. Project Implementation Researcher Patient Advocate Responsibilities: Responsibilities: Conduct a post-award meeting with the research/ Never be afraid to ask for clarification if you don't mentor team, including the advocate.
+Discuss, understand.
+The only stupid question is the one update and agree upon roles, responsibilities and

-Researcher Patient Advocate
+• Invite the advocate to tour your lab/clinic.

-Responsibilities: Responsibilities:
+- Recommend and assist the advocate in accessing relevant background reading, websites or other information that would be helpful to them in better understanding your research or field of research, and are suitable to their level of understanding. - Ensure the advocate is included in email communications with the team. - Conduct periodic meetings over the course of the project, perhaps monthly for the first 1-2 quarters then quarterly after that.
+Keep everyone in the loop on the project's progress and need for revisions. - Include the advocate in writing the annual project reports to the funder, especially the portions related to their involvement. - Invite the advocate to project and/or related meetings.
+You may also wish to include the advocate in social gatherings of the scientific - Invite advocates to educational events they might be interested in. - Having coffee is a great idea or getting together outside of lab/clinic meetings is a great venue for discussing questions and complex issues. - Actively engage the advocate, soliciting their input and requesting them to follow-up on aspects of the project/research where they may have questions or feel they can contribute. - Ensure the advocate is involved in planning for all project-related clinical trials; including but not limited to determining the schema, eligibility requirements, on trial requirements, and out-ofpocket costs; and reviewing recruitment plans, Informed Consent, patient-related documents/ processes, and any other patient education or information materials. - Mutually discuss with the advocate what you both believe is working well and what could work more effectively.
+What could you each do to enhance the relationship?

-Conduct a post-award meeting with the rementor team, including the advocate.
-Disc and agree upon roles, responsibilities and Invite the advocate to tour your lab/clinic.
-Recommend and assist the advocate in accrelevant background reading, websites or information that would be helpful to them understanding your research or field of reare suitable to their level of understanding.
-Ensure the advocate is included in email communications with the team.
-Conduct periodic meetings over the course project, perhaps monthly for the first 1-2 then quarterly after that.
-Keep everyone is on the project's progress and need for revision the dvocate in writing the annual reports to the funder, especially the portion to their involvement.
-Invite the advocate to project and/or relamettings.
-You may also wish to include the in social gatherings of the scientific team.
-Invite advocates to educational events the interested in.
-Having coffee is a great idea or getting tog of lab/clinic meetings is a great venue for questions and complex issues.
-Actively engage the advocate, soliciting the requesting them to follow-up on aspects or research where they may have questions can contribute.
-Ensure the advocate is involved in plannin project-related clinical trials; including but to determining the schema, eligibility requirial requirements, and out-of-pocket cost reviewing recruitment plans, Informed Copatient-related documents/processes, an patient education or information material Mutually discuss with the advocate what believe is working well and what could wor effectively.
-What could you each do to errelationship?
-Never be afraid to ask for clarification if you don't understand.
-The only stupid question is the one you don't ask.
-Become informed about the science.
-But do not expect to be an expert- i.e., read recommended background materials and ask the PI for help if you have difficulty understanding the basics.
-Manage your expectations: The role of the advocate can and will vary even within the life of a grant.
-In Basic/Foundational research, what you can add probably won't always be able to offer something.
-Understand and gain an appreciation of the research process can be a simportant as whether or not it actually proves out as expected.
-Seek to understand the importance of the research being done and how it might be able to ultimately impact patients.
-See Guidelines for Advocate Involvement (pages 2-4) and Patient Advocate Involvement Plan (pages 5-6).
-Actively participate, as feasible (in person or by teleconference), in meetings and discussions, especially those focusing on matters important to patients.
-Pick your battles-i.e., distinguish between issues you feel are extremely important versus those about which you might have an opinion, but not a strong one.
-Be flexible and work to understand the other person's perspective when you disagree.
-Participate in writing the annual project reports to the funder, especially those sections related to your involvement with the project.
+- you don't ask. - Become informed about the science.
+But do not expect to be an expert- i.e., read recommended background materials and ask the PI for help if you have difficulty understanding the basics. - Manage your expectations: - > The role of the advocate can and will vary even within the life of a grant. - In Basic/Foundational research, what you can add probably won't be obvious. - > You won't always be able to offer something.
+Understand and gain an appreciation of the research process and how slow and difficult progress can be.
+It's "RE"search.
+You search and then you re-search again.
+What is learned in the process can be as important as whether or not it actually proves out as expected. - > Seek to understand the importance of the research being done and how it might be able to ultimately impact patients. - See Guidelines for Advocate Involvement (pages 2-4) and Patient Advocate Involvement Plan (pages 5-6). - Actively participate, as feasible (in person or by teleconference), in meetings and discussions. especially those focusing on matters important to patients. - Pick your battles-i.e., distinguish between issues you feel are extremely important versus those about which you might have an opinion, but not a strong one. - Be flexible and work to understand the other person's perspective when you disagree. - Participate in writing the annual project reports to the funder, especially those sections related to your involvement with the project. - Offer to review grants, abstracts, presentations, posters and articles being developed by investigators involved in the project.